Mini Slot Machine

 Motivation

 Nowadays, gambling has become an unhealthy addiction for many people, so I wanted to build a project that showcases how slot machines work today.
 Ever since most slot machines became fully electronic, the outcome of each game has been largely determined by the underlying software.
-Therefore, I created a machine that lets the user choose between several game modes (Fair – completely random; Real – small cumulative losses, similar to modern machines that foster addiction; Unfair – large losses that generally do not create the same addictive behaviour).
+Therefore, I created a machine that lets the user choose between two game modes (Fair – completely random; Unfair – large losses that generally do not create the same addictive behaviour).

-Alongside its educational purpose, the project applies several concepts covered in the lab work, such as UART communication for the MP3 player, I2C for the screen, and the Rust code needed to implement the three game modes.
+Alongside its educational purpose, the project utilizes several elements such as UART communication for the MP3 player, I2C for the screen, and the Rust code needed to implement the two game modes.

 Architecture